Employee Turnover is Costly

 - Is this a place where I belong?

-Make “Better” Happen at Your MRF
+Make “Better” Happen

 Finally, if you want to know more about what your employees mean when they say they are leaving for something better, ask them!
-Exit interviews are powerful learning tools for any operation and give employees a chance to be heard, without risk, and with dignity.
+Exit interviews are powerful learning tools for any operation and give employees a chance to be heard without risk and with dignity.

 Currently working at your facility Outagamie county recycling Center Holland rd.
 Been there since February.
 I have brought safety issue to Management about new hire,s that have been there months and most of those have no Steel toe saftey shoes .most wearing plan soft sole Shoes.
 They said to me mind your own Business !
 Someone is going to get foot crushed or Sole of foot Cut on Broken glass